-A crucial question for any international expansion is whether to use international contractors or employees.
+A crucial question for any international expansion or global hiring is whether to use international contractors or employees.
 Here we set out the advantages and disadvantages of using international contractors to fuel your global growth, and contrast this with hiring employees.

 Please note that this constitutes general information.
 The precise rules relating to when a contractor or an employee may be engaged, differ according to the laws of different countries.
 You should seek out professional legal and compliance advice before deciding which option is right for you.